slackalaxy/cran2crux/README.md

 # cran2crux: write CRUX ports for R modules from CRAN

 ## Description
 The cran2crux script automatically generates [CRUX](https://crux.nu/) port(s) for [R](https://www.r-project.org/) modules available from [CRAN](https://cran.r-project.org/) and [BioConductor](https://bioconductor.org/).
+Running `cran2crux Module` will produce a port named `r4-module`.
+Any dots in the name are replaced by a dashes and any dashes in the version are replaced by dots.
 The tool creates its output in the current directory; if the port already exists, cran2crux will overwrite it (!), so it is advisable to run it in an empty directory.

-Running `cran2crux Module` will produce a port named `r4-module`.
-Any dots in the name are replaced by a dash and any dashes in the version are replaced by dots.

 ![img](./cran2crux.png)

 ## Installation
-cran2crux depends on [BiocManager](https://cran.r-project.org/web/packages/BiocManager/vignettes/BiocManager.html) and, of course, R from contrib.
-Ports are available here: [r4-biocmanager](https://github.com/slackalaxy/crux-ports/tree/main/ppetrov/r4-biocmanager), [cran2crux](https://github.com/slackalaxy/crux-ports/tree/main/ppetrov/cran2crux).
+cran2crux depends on R and [BiocManager](https://cran.r-project.org/web/packages/BiocManager/vignettes/BiocManager.html).
+I provide ports for [r4-biocmanager](https://github.com/slackalaxy/crux-ports/tree/main/ppetrov/r4-biocmanager) and [cran2crux](https://github.com/slackalaxy/crux-ports/tree/main/ppetrov/cran2crux).
 Or just do:

     httpup sync https://raw.githubusercontent.com/slackalaxy/crux-ports/main/ppetrov/#r4-biocmanager r4-biocmanager
     httpup sync https://raw.githubusercontent.com/slackalaxy/crux-ports/main/ppetrov/#cran2crux cran2crux

 ## Configuration
 You should modify `/etc/cran2crux.conf` to fill in the maintainer line, specify a [CRAN mirror](https://cran.r-project.org/mirrors.html), and adjust the BioConductor version.
-The `R`-language syntax is used, therefore settings look like this:
+The R syntax is used, therefore settings look like this:
 ```R
 maintainer.info <- c("Petar Petrov, slackalaxy at gmail dot com")
 cranrepo.url <- "https://cloud.r-project.org"